Threshold effect for probabilistic entanglement swapping: Deterministic and basic entanglement swapping

 \section{Deterministic and basic entanglement swapping}

-The basic entanglement swapping scheme considers four qubits $A$, $C_{1}$, $B$, $C_{2}$, the pairs $AC_{1}$ and $BC_{2}$ previously prepared in Bell states.
-The qubits $C_{1}$ and $C_{2}$ remain in the same laboratory (Lab-$C$), whereas the qubits $A$ and $B$ are carried to two different laboratories, away from each other and away from Lab-$C$.
+The basic entanglement swapping scheme consists of four qubits $A$, $C_{1}$, $B$, $C_{2}$, the pairs $AC_{1}$ and $BC_{2}$ were prepared previously in Bell states.
+The qubits $C_{1}$ and $C_{2}$ remain in the same laboratory (Lab-$C$), whereas the qubits $A$ and $B$ are taken to two different laboratories, away from each other and away from Lab-$C$.
 Therefore, joint operations are only allowed between qubits $C_{1}$ and $C_{2}$.
-Local operations can be applied onto each of the four qubits and classical communication is enabled among them all.
-The aim of this scheme is to maximally entangle the pair $AB$ by using classical communication, local and joint operations.
-Figure \ref{figure1} shows the different locations of the four qubits.
+Local operations can be applied onto each of the four qubits and classical communication can be enabled among all of them.
+The purpose of this scheme is to entangle the pair $AB$ in an EPR state by using classical communication with local and joint operations.
+Figure \ref{figure1} illustrates the spatial scheme of the different locations of four qubits.

 The following identity gives account of the basic entanglement swapping procedure,